anhtran811/anhtran811/README.md

 ### Hello World👋

 - 📍 I am a Doctor of Physical Therapy turned Software Engineer.
-- 🌱 I’m currently learning backend software engineering at Turing School of Software & Design (ACCET-accredited program).
+- 📓 I'm currently in Module 4 at Turing School of Software & Design (ACCET-accredited program).
+  - 🎓 anticipated graduation: April 2023
+- 🌱 I'm currently learning GraphQL.
 - 👯 I’m looking to collaborate on anything!
-- 💬 Ask me about my experience at Turing School of Software & Design
+- 💬 Ask me about my career change!
 - 📫 How to reach me: anhtran811@gmail.com
 - 🔍 Connect with me: [LinkedIn](https://www.linkedin.com/in/anhtran8/)